s-leonard/WebAppPrivateLink/SecureWebApp/devops/README.md

-# Automated Continous Deployment of our Website and API
+# Automated Continous Deployments of our Website and API

 ....